-First point – always read the instructions!
-This is very important because some rice cookers have specialist coatings that can be affected by harsh or abrasive cleaning products.
-Also, and this goes without saying – make sure that your rice cooker is unplugged as electricity and water dont mix!!!
-Its also worth checking that you rice cooker is dishwasher safe – most are – but you dont want to cause irreparable damage.
+The first point – always read the instructions!
+This is very important because some rice cookers have special coatings that can be affected by harsh or abrasive cleaning products.
+Also, and this goes without saying—make sure that your rice cooker is unplugged as electricity and water don’t mix!!!
+It’s also worth checking that your rice cooker is dishwasher safe – most are – but you don’t want to cause irreparable damage.

 Tip 1: Let the cooker cool down